AdobeDocs/campaign.en/help/v8/dev/general-architecture.md

 **Application server** (nlserver web)

 This process exposes the full range of Adobe Campaign functionality via Web Services APIs (SOAP - HTTP + XML).
 Furthermore, it can dynamically generate the Web pages used for HTML-based access (reports, Web forms, etc).
 To achieve this, this process includes an Apache Tomcat JSP server.
-This is the process to which the console connects.
+This is the process to which the Console connects.

 **Workflow engine** (nlserver wfserver)